ElegantWang/AndroidMainTest/README.md

 # AndroidMainTest

-> my daily test
+This is my test case in android devices like phone,ott box.

-Current includes:
+## Current includes:
 * query all content providers